 Biobutanol is a 4-carbon alcohol (butyl alcohol) produced from the same feedstocks as ethanol including corn, sugar beets, and other biomass feedstocks.
 Butanol is generally used as an industrial solvent in products such as lacquers and enamels, but it also can be blended with other fuels for use in conventional gasoline vehicles.
 The U.S. Environmental Protection Agency regulations require the use of oxygenates in certain areas of the country during the winter months.
 Biobutanol can be used as an oxygenate and blended with gasoline in concentrations up to 11.5% by volume.
-Biobutanol blends of 85% or more with gasoline are alternative fuels under the Energy Policy Act of 1992.
+Similar to methanol and ethanol, biobutanol blends of 70%-85% or more with gasoline are alternative fuels under the Energy Policy Act of 1992.

 Producing biobutanol via fermentation has been possible since the early 1900s but is currently more expensive than producing petrochemicals.
 Modern butanol is produced almost entirely from petroleum.
 Renewed interest in biobutanol as a sustainable vehicle fuel has spurred technological advances to ferment biobutanol.
 The first commercial-scale plants are expected to be conversions of ethanol corn plants to biobutanol corn plants.